ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 *Note: These are not the only possible places to buy components.
 These are just general recommendations.*

+??? info "Sources"
     [Adafruit](https://www.adafruit.com/) - Sell many custom microcontroller boards and sensor / motor controller breakout boards.
 Also sell Raspberry Pi computers and various components such as motors.

     [SparkFun](https://www.sparkfun.com/) - Similar to Adafruit, sell many custom sensor / motor controller boards.
 Sell Arduinos and custom microcontroller boards as well as Raspberry Pi computers, motors, and various other components.

     [Digikey](https://www.digikey.com/) - Sell various electronic chips and components.
 Also stock most / all Adafruit parts (and usually allow back ordering).

     [Mouser](https://www.mouser.com/) -  Sell various electronic chips and components.
 Also stock many Adafruit parts (and usually allow back ordering).

     [Amazon](https://www.amazon.com/) - Good source for "common" parts being used.
 Sometimes motors and some sensor boards can be found.
 Mostly good for "generic" type parts and common parts.

     [Banggood](https://www.banggood.com/) - Stocks many items to be purchased online.
 Similar to Amazon, but slow shipping from China.
 Sometimes cheaper prices than Amazon and sometimes slightly different availability.

     [DFRobot](https://www.dfrobot.com/) - Provide many robot kits and components.
 The kits often include electronics that are not easily usable with the ArPiRobot framework, but the robot chases can be useful.
 Additionally, some sensors and motors are useful.

     [Robotshop](https://www.robotshop.com/) - Stock many components, including many DFRobot motors with cheaper shipping.

     [Arduino Store](https://store.arduino.cc/usa/) - This is sometimes the only place to easily find some Arduino boards.

 ## Mechanical Components